theobald-software/helpcenter.theobald-software.github.io/includes/xu-bc-getting-started.md

 ### Create an Extraction

 Extractions are the main entities of {{ productName }}.
-An extraction defines what data to extract from SAP and where to write the data.
+They define what data to extract from SAP and where to write the data.
+Follow the steps below to create a new extraction:

 1. In the main window of the Designer, click **[:material-plus-thick:New]**.
 The window "Create Extraction" opens.
 2. Select an SAP Connection from the drop-down menu in **Source** :number-1:.<br>